Configuring Authentication to Event Broker Services

 Dereferencing Behaviour

-Dereferencing behavior of directory searches.
+Specifies the dereferencing behavior of directory searches:

-• always—always dereference aliases (default)
+• Always—always dereference aliases (default)

-• never—never dereference aliases
+• Never—never dereference aliases

-• search—only dereference aliases when searching
+• Search—dereference aliases only when searching

 Filter